LifeScopeLabs/lifescope-app/docs/connections.md

 Note that some Providers don't automatically devolve these data 'scopes' as explicitly as others.
 If you initially requested Facebook Posts and Events, then later disabled the Posts Permission and reauthorize your Facebook Connection, Facebook may still grant us access to your Posts because you'd previously allowed it.
-The most foolproof way to reduce the data Lifescope has access to is to delete the Connection, then go to that service and remove Lifescope from your 'Connected Apps' (this process is different for each Provider), then make a new Connection with just the Permissions you want.
+The most foolproof way to reduce the data LifeScope has access to is to delete the Connection, then go to that service and remove LifeScope from your 'Connected Apps' (this process is different for each Provider), then make a new Connection with just the Permissions you want.

 ## Enabling and Disabling a Connection.